Does insurance cover windshield replacement?

 Edge cases worth knowing

 "Steering" or insurer-preferred shops.
 Some insurers (Geico, Progressive, State Farm) have preferred-vendor relationships with national chains like Safelite.
 They may suggest you use that vendor.
-You have the right to choose any shop — that's federally protected.
+You can use any licensed shop, though your insurer may have preferred vendors that could affect your out-of-pocket costs.
 A local shop will often beat the chain on price and turnaround.

 OEM vs aftermarket glass.
 Insurers typically authorize aftermarket glass by default.
 If your policy specifies OEM, or if your vehicle is luxury/EV and OEM is meaningfully better, ask.
 The shop can request OEM authorization.
 See OEM vs aftermarket.